-The general public has a hard time distinguishing between how these famous people lawsuits proceed and the real world of personal injury cases.
-The tort reformer recognize this difficultly and exploits the inability of the public to divorce this fantasy world from the real world of our clients who have been badly hurt or lost someone they desperately loved.
+The public has a hard time distinguishing between how these famous people lawsuits proceed and the real world of personal injury cases.
+The tort reformer recognizes this difficultly and exploits the inability of the public to divorce this fantasy world from the real world of our clients who have been badly hurt or lost someone they desperately loved.

 Let’s Pick the Judge and Jurisdiction We Like Best

-The NFL denied Brady’s appeal and immediately filed suit in New York to get the court’s approval of the arbitration rule and to keep a single judge in Minnesota who is said to be “player friendly” from hearing the cases.
-The working unquestioned assumption was that they could file in Minnesota — which has absolutely no connection to the claim — and hand pick the judge that would hear the case.
+The NFL denied Brady’s appeal and immediately filed suit in New York to get the court’s approval of the arbitration rule and to keep a single judge in Minnesota who is said to be “player-friendly” from hearing the cases.
+The working unquestioned assumption was that they could file in Minnesota — which has absolutely no connection to the claim — and handpick the judge that would hear the case.

-From this, the public concludes that I can file my typical wrongful death lawsuit anywhere in Maryland I want and — if I am a connected insider, I guess — I can pick the judge I want to hear the case.
+From this, the public concludes that I can file my typical wrongful death lawsuit anywhere in Maryland I want and — if I am a connected insider; I guess —I can pick the judge I want to hear the case.

 How Fast Things Progress

-My goodness the pace of the rulings in these lawsuits are made for television.
+My goodness, the pace of the rulings in these lawsuits is made for television.
 Setting aside the 7 months it took for the NFL to give a ruling, look at how fast the parties have moved and how quickly the civil justice system has processed this case.
 The NFL filed suit immediately.
 Tom Brady filed hours later in Minnesota.
 A judge was immediately assigned.
 The judge issues a ruling sending the case back to New York within just a few days.
 In New York, the judge is immediately assigned and issues an order on the case within days; urging the parties to work it out and stop scorching the earth.

 In fairness, this is not necessarily the court just catering to the rich and famous.
 This is not a personal injury case.
 This is an injunctive aspect of this case.
 Brady needs immediate relief from the suspension or his claim will be extinguished.
 But the public is not seeing this nuance.
-Instead, they see a plaintiff who can chose whatever forum and judge he wants and can get justice in the near blink of an eye.
-From this, they conclude that we need to bend the arc towards defendants with caps on damages, rigid statute of limitations (with a Bill Cosby exception, of course, because that is the only statute of limitations injustice in human history), and other legislation to frustrate a victim’s ability to be able to go before a jury and get a fair verdict if an injustice has been done to him.
+Instead, they see a plaintiff who can choose whatever forum and judge he wants and can get justice in the near blink of an eye.
+From this, they conclude that we need to bend the arc towards defendants with caps on damages, the rigid statute of limitations (with a Bill Cosby exception, of course, because that is the only statute of limitations injustice in human history), and other legislation to frustrate a victim’s ability to go before a jury and get a fair verdict if an injustice has been done to him.

 In summary, I will say that we now have another reason to hate Tom Brady; besides having the wife, the looks, and the being the best quarterback of his generation.